MaiNga-uit/CS22224.CH1501/README.md

 <br><code>pip install Flask</code>

 ## Notices before running the project:
+<br>##Important:
-<br>**Please make sure the images of the dataset are place in the webApp/web/dataset folder.** <br>
+**Please make sure the images of the dataset are place in the webApp/src/web/dataset folder.** <br>
-If there are no image in this folder, please download from: http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/
+If there are no image or not enoughs image in the dataset folder, please download from: http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/
 <br> And extract the downloaded images into webApp/web/dataset folder

 ## How to run the project ?